 Weeds.
 They are an age-old issue that gardeners have battled with season after season in their vegetable gardens.
-While this long-time battle respects no gardener, the better we learn how to prevent weeds from growing in our garden, the better we can focus on growing our own food.
+While this long-time battle respects no gardener, the better we learn how to prevent weeds in the vegetable garden, the better we can focus on growing our own food.
 Then we can head them off at the pass, creating an easier gardening experience for ourselves.

 If we are not careful in our gardening methods, our garden beds can be quickly overrun with weeds.
 Even worse, if we don’t create good gardening habits, we could be inviting them into our gardens each year.